 Prerequisites & What You’ll Need

-Start with the data and systems that let personalization and AI-driven content actually act on users.
-For effective audience targeting and automated personalization you need clean event-level analytics, persistent user attributes, an AI model or service you can call programmatically, and a test-and-measure layer to validate impact.
-Below are concrete artifacts to assemble before building the pipeline and the practical skills you’ll use to operate it.
+Begin with the data and systems that allow personalization and AI content to effectively engage users.
+To effectively target audiences and automate personalization, you need clear analytics on user actions, consistent user data, an AI model or service you can access, and a method to test and measure results.
+Assemble these artifacts before building the pipeline along with the skills you’ll need to operate it.

 Helpful skills and quick tools